 Joey Barton: Fleetwood chairman Andy Pilley not worried about new head coach's past

-Fleetwood Town chairman Andy Pilley says he is not concerned about new head coach Joey Barton's past and says he can be an asset to the League One club.
+Fleetwood Town chairman Andy Pilley is not concerned about new head coach Joey Barton's past and says that he can be an asset to the League One club.

-The 35-year-old was appointed on Wednesday on a three-year deal and will be in post after his ban for betting ends on 1 June.
+The 35-year-old, who was appointed on Wednesday on a three-year deal, will be in post once his ban for betting has ended on 1 June.

 Current boss John Sheridan will leave at the end of the season.